 The Russ College logo uses the Ohio University logo.
 The OHIO "Attack Cat" logo is reserved for Athletics purposes only.
 To obtain the Ohio University logo with or without the Russ College or your unit name accompanying it, contact the Office of Communications.

 Ohio University uses two fonts, Galliard and Frutiger, which can be ordered online from the Office of Information Technology.
 Galliard should be used for written correspondence on university letterhead.

 An online photo library is in development.
 If you have photos you'd like to share, let us know!

-	The new Russ College "Create for Good" presentation template features several options for title, slide, and graph layouts using the graphic look and feel defined in our style guidelines.
+The new Russ College "Create for Good" presentation template (or lower resolution version) features several options for title, slide, and graph layouts using the graphic look and feel defined in our style guidelines (doc).

 For internal posters: download the zip file here.